Nespresso machines can feel pretty complicated to handle when you first purchase one.

 The light will typically alternate a pattern of two rapid blinks and then hold steady for a few seconds.

-It seems like Nespresso has a different pattern for every problem, and this is probably true.
+It seems that Nespresso has a different approach for every problem, and this is likely true.

 Let's talk about how you can fix the machine when it's experiencing an error: